EduardoGDGV/Online-Store-Project/README.md

 - **Server-Side Storage:**
   On the server-side, MongoDB is used to store the following information:
-  - User account details (id, name, email, address, phone, password).
+  - User account details (id, name, email, address, phone, password, profilePic, role, favorites).
-  - Admin account details (id, name, email, phone, password).
+  - Admin account details (id, name, email, address, phone, password, profilePic, role).
-  - Product information (name, photo, description, price, stock, quantity sold).
+  - Product information (id, name, photo, description, producer, price, stock, verified, slug, rating).

 - **SessionStorage for Cart and Order Data:**
   In addition to user information, shopping cart data is stored in `sessionStorage`, enabling quick access to the cart during the user's session.
 Similarly, when a user completes an order, the order details (including products purchased, total cost, etc.) are temporarily stored in `sessionStorage` until they are finalized and saved to the MongoDB database.
 This ensures a seamless checkout experience for the user.
+  - Cart details (id, user, items[product, quantity], totalCost, createdAt).
+  - Order details (id, userId, items[product, quantity, price], totalAmount, paymentMethod, status, createdAt, address).

 - **Dynamic Search and Favorites:**
   The product search functionality is dynamic, enabling users to search for products as they type, making the browsing experience more intuitive.
 Additionally, users can add products to their favorites list, allowing easy access to previously viewed or purchased products.